LartTyler/MHWDB-Docs/source/includes/_endpoints_weapons.md

 ### Boost Types
 An insect glaive's boost type may be one of the following values.

-- Sever Boost
+- sever
-- Speed Bost
+- speed
-- Element Boost
+- element
-- Health Boost
+- health
-- Stamina Boost
+- stamina
-- Blunt Boost
+- blunt

 ### Bow Coatings
 A bow's coating may be one of the following values.

-- Close Range
+- close range
-- Paralysis
+- paralysis
-- Poison
+- poison
-- Sleep
+- sleep
-- Blast
+- blast
-- Power
+- power

 ### Bowgun Deviation
 A bowgun's deviation may be one of the following values.

-- None
+- none
-- Low
+- low
-- Average
+- average
-- High
+- high

 ### Damage Types
 A weapon's damage type will be one of the following values: